juandpinto/thesis-manuscript/source/13_results.md

 Using a simple search program that allows for extraction of specific lines, such as those labeled with the language `Hebrew`, one can make a list of all the subtitle files that represent the original primary language of the movie.
 I used the open-source coding program [*Atom*](https://atom.io) to do this, though many options exist.

 I modified the main script to use only movies from this list.
-The instructions for how to do this are included in the comments within the main script itself, which can be found in [*appendix b.1](#appendix-b.1).
+The instructions for how to do this are included in the comments within the main script itself, which can be found in [*Appendix B.1](#appendix-b.1).

 In the end, however, I found that the total token count for this entire mini-corpus of original Hebrew subtitles was only 615 thousand.
 This was well below my minimum goal of a 20-million-token corpus.
 In comparison, the entire Hebrew *OpenSubtitles2018* corpus that I used (with translated and original language subtitles) contains over 194 million tokens.
 I have explained how to use the scripts for this purpose so that they can be used for languages that have sufficient original subtitles.
 The *Frequency Dictionary of Spoken Hebrew*, however, is created using the entire corpus.
+As I mention in the [*conversation text type*](#conversation-text-type) section of the literature review, the findings of a study by New et al. [-@Newusefilmsubtitles2007] suggest that translated subtitles may be a valid alternative, but more research is needed in this area.

 ### Functional challenges